normarsv/wp-temp/readme.md

 </h1>

 <p align="center">
-  Crafted by Guaostudio for Guaostudio
+  Crafted by Normars for the World
 </p>

 <h3 align="center">